edgexfoundry/edgex-docs/docs_src/design/adr/security/0026-authentication.md

 URL rewriting is used to concentrate microservices on a single HTTP-accessible port.

-In bare-metal deployments, it is not possible to verify Kong as the origin of local network traffic because mutual-auth TLS is not supported in the open source version of Kong.
+Behind the proxy, it is not possible to verify Kong as the origin of local network traffic because mutual-auth TLS is not supported in the open source version of Kong.
 Although the Kong JWT plugin will set request headers